Amalfi Coast suggested itineraries

 Again, from Pontone, visitors can choose to head in to the Valle dei Mulini, where to see what remains of Amalfi's historic paper mills.
 This is where the "carta bambagina" was produced, a paper so highly prized that Federico II forbade its use for public notices.

-Another interesting walking route is that around Punta Campanella, extreme point of the Sorrentine Peninsula.
+Another interesting Amalfi Coast path is that around Punta Campanella, extreme point of the Sorrentine Peninsula.
 This walk takes visitors past the towns of Nerano, Marina di Cantone, Marina di Recomone and Torca, fraction of Massa Lubrense (where the route normally ends), in the company of the most spectacular scenery and breathtaking views of the Gulfs of Naples and Salerno.

 In the past, these sites were inhabited by worshipers of the cult of the Minerva in whose honour a series of temples were erected.
 Once beyond the block houses of Torre Fossa and Torre di Crapolla, built so as to defend the coast from Saracen attack, there are a number of Christian houses of worship worthy of visit: the Church of S.Salvatore in Nerano, the Church of S.Tommaso Apostolo in Torca and the Chapel of S. Antonio di Padova in Cantone.

 The walk commences in Termini's Piazza S.Croce, and continues all the way to the summit of Monte San Costanzo, from where to admire a fabulous panorama extending from the Torre di Fossa di Papa below, as far as the Faraglioni of Capri.
-Punta Campanella is one of the most enchanting places on this route: forming a natural pivot around which the panoramas of the Gulf of Salerno, the island of Capri and the Gulf of Naples rotate.
-The crystal clear waters of Punta Campanella are protected by a marine reserve, created so as to consent the preservation of this beautiful stretch of the coast, the fame of which is worldwide.
+Punta Campanella is one of the most enchanting places on this route: forming a natural pivot around which the panoramas of the Gulf of Salerno, the island of Capri and the Bay of Naples rotate.